 The mistake we make in imagining neurons is seeing them as essentially passive wiring that signals are flowing along like an old telegraph or telephone system with a caller at one end and a receiver at the other.
-In reality that level of transmission doesn’t require anything like the amount neuronal population and activity we have going on.
-The information coming into the system has to be batch processed, blended with information from other “departments” to derive the basic picture/sound/smell combination and this has to be “redrawn” at a rate that feels instantaneous and flowing to the observer.
+In reality, that level of transmission doesn’t require anything like the amount of neuronal population and activity we have going on.
+The information coming into the system has to be batch processed, and blended with information from other “departments” to derive the basic picture/sound/smell combination and this has to be refreshed at a rate that feels instantaneous and flowing to the observer.
 But that’s just organizing the core feed into coherent sensory information.
 That raw feed has to be examined for context, meaning and nuance constantly while not flooding and overwhelming the human thinking their thoughts, doing their chores, socializing and planning.
-This is an astounding feat and lets not forget that the same brain is also the one thinking those thoughts, doing those chores, planning and socializing.
+This is an astounding feat especially since that same brain is the one thinking those thoughts, doing those chores, planning and socializing.

 <Neuron groups with a focus> + <associated with sense data> + <Dynamically available to multiple cognitive needs>